 Like all parishes, we take up a collection during the Offertory at each weekend and Holy Day Mass.
 These offerings are brought to the altar to be blessed, since they represent our offering to God.

 More and more people prefer to make their offering through other means.
-They recognize that they cannot always be in one of our churches, but they want their support to be continuous. they also don't want to worry about whether they have a check or cash enough to make the gift they feel is right.
+They recognize that they cannot always be in one of our churches, but they want their support to be continuous.
+Many parishioners also don't want to worry about whether they have a check or cash enough to make the gift they feel is right.
+If you would like to start giving online, please click on the button below to We Share, our secure online giving platform.
+If you have any questions or need assistance, please contact Terrie Casavant at [email protected] or by calling 207-847-6877.

 While our mission as Church is spiritual, that is, helping people love God and neighbor, our parish requires material resources to carry out that mission.
 We rely on the commitment of parishioners to supply those resources.